WadeWaldron/scaladays2016/presentation/scaladays2016.md

 # Domain

-^ We have built our API.
-Doing this required that we flesh out a very minimal amount of our domain.
-Now that we have this high level test, we can use it to drive out the implementation of our domain.
-As we explore the domain, we may find that our Api evolves slightly, or that our test does, but that's okay.
-Domain Driven Design isn't about getting everything right the first time.

-^ Let's start by exploring an aspect of our Domain that we have already defined for this test.
+^ API required a minimal amount of Domain to be created.

+^ Use High Level test to drive out domain.

+^ API or test may evolve as we further explore domain.

 ---

 ## Case Study: How would you like your eggs?

-^ For our Domain we created a trait called EggStyle.
-EggStyle has a number of implementations.
-You can see a few of them in the slide.

-^ We also created another trait called Egg as well as a couple of implementations of that trait.
+^ Created Egg Style.
+See Slide.

+^ Created Egg.
+See Slide.

-^ These are implemented as Algebraic Data Types.
+^ Both implemented as Algebraic Data Types

 ```scala
 sealed trait EggStyle